 Set in the context of Haiti – a country suffering massive deforestation – the project combines the creation of a sustainable bamboo-growing infrastructure with the development of the vernacular ‘Lakou’ communal courtyard typology.
 The aims of the project are to establish bamboo within the Haitian construction sector, as an earthquake-resistant alternative to concrete, and to set in motion a long-term reforestation strategy.

-The themes of sustainability and infrastructure that underpin the award were selected to highlight themes of common interest to the AA and Foster+Partners and for their global significance in contemporary architectural discourse.
+The themes of sustainability and infrastructure that underpin the award were selected to highlight themes of common interest to the AA and Foster and Partners and for their global significance in contemporary architectural discourse.

 ‘In John Naylor’s project we see how social and environmental goals can be complementary.
 We hope very much that the debate this prize generates will encourage students to address the themes of sustainability and infrastructure, which are of increasing relevance to architecture today.’